-District #877 has a balanced approach to literacy with classroom teachers providing core instruction for all students.
-Buffalo-Hanover-Montrose chooses its core literacy program for grades K-5 to align with MN State Standards and the the program is structured on scientifically based reading and writing instructional practices.
+District #877 chose its core literacy program for grades K-5 based on the available research at the time of selection.
+The program is structured on scientifically research-based reading and writing instructional practices.
 A quality literacy curriculum incorporates reading and writing daily for a variety of purposes.
 Programs are also selected based on the recommendations of the National Reading Panel.
 The panel identified 5 pillars of literacy.